 In the northernmost part of the North Island, we visit Chalice and Ken.
 A year ago, they bought a large piece of land from a dairy farmer.
 They have been busy turning pasture into a vegetable garden and food forest ever since.
 We can see their progress on a north-facing hill – the sunny side in the southern hemisphere.
 Chalice explains how they are going about transforming the land.
 “We first created terraces.
 They retain rainwater longer than the slope it was before and we can easily plant vegetables on them.
 We then covered the grass with cardboard or black plastic.
 It comes from Africa and overgrows everything.
 But once dried out, we can mix it with mulch to fertilize the soil.
 And that is what it is all about: fertile soil.”
 Her approach is visibly successful: the hill is bursting with varieties of vegetables, herbs, and flowers.
 Everything seems to grow in random places, which is intentional.
 “We aim for as much biodiversity as possible”, Chalice reveals.
 “Every crop or plant adds something, whether they bind nitrogen, attract insects, or increase erosion resistance.”
 Indeed, biodiversity is crucial for ecosystems to be resilient and sustainable.

 Ken, meanwhile, has been busy planting trees all over the property.
-“I am trying out different trees, such as apple, pear, citrus, and avocado trees.
+“I am trying out different trees, such as banana, citrus, and avocado trees.
 They all are doing well here, so I will also try papaya”, he beams.
 It reminds us of a food forest we visited in Brazil, where symbioses between plants and selective pruning yielded a rich, diverse harvest.
 As is the case with Chalice’s plants and flowers, Ken’s trees attract a multitude of insects and birds.
 All that vegetation also removes CO2 from the atmosphere and stores it as carbon in the biomass and soil.
 Their approach is a textbook example of regenerative farming and an indispensable weapon in the fight against the climate crisis.

 Chalice and Ken want to do more than regenerate.
 “Our dream goes beyond increasing biodiversity and being self-sufficient”, Chalice begins.
 “We want to make this a community site where people can relax and rediscover what is important in life: taking good care of yourself, each other, and nature.”
 Next to a section of their land with native forest, they have dug out a pond.
 It is fed by a stream, which adds a serene ambiance to the scene.
 We can imagine visitors coming to peace and reconnecting with nature here.
 We can imagine it to be a perfect location for some of Chalice’s workshops on “exploring your innate wild self” to be held.